Dry Needling vs Acupuncture: What’s the Difference?

 This question comes up at Above and Beyond Acupuncture in Scottsdale on a regular basis.

 Patients have received dry needling at a physical therapy clinic, or they have been offered it by a chiropractor, and they want to know if it is the same as what an acupuncturist does.
-Some seek guidance because their dry needling experience was painful, ineffective, or in a few cases, caused them physical harm.
+Some are asking because their dry needling experience was painful, ineffective, or in a few cases produced complications that sent them to the emergency room.

 The Tool Is the Same

-This visual intersection is the foundation of the entire issue.
+This visual overlap is the foundation of the confusion patients experience.
 Dry needling, as a standalone practice, did not exist before acupuncture.
-It was developed in the late twentieth century by physical therapists and other Western practitioners who observed that needling specific muscular bands produced localized therapeutic releases, and then rebranded the technique under a new name.
+It was developed in the late twentieth century by physical therapists and other Western practitioners who observed that needling specific muscular bands produced localized therapeutic releases, and then named the technique under a different name.

-The needle, the insertion technique, and the principle of stimulating tissue through skin penetration were all borrowed directly from classical acupuncture.
-What was stripped away was the holistic framework, the diagnostic system, and the training requirements that surround the clinical practice of acupuncture.
+The needle, the insertion technique, and the principle of stimulating tissue through skin penetration were borrowed directly from classical acupuncture.
+What was not borrowed was the holistic framework, the diagnostic system, and the training requirements that surround the clinical practice of acupuncture.

 The Training Is Not the Same